Passive building is a design standard that can reduce energy use by as much as 90% compared to conventional construction.

 BUILDING TYPES & STYLES

-PASSIVE HOUSE STANDARD CAN BE APPLIED TO ANY BUILDING TYPE AND STYLE
+PASSIVE BUILDING STANDARD CAN BE APPLIED TO ANY BUILDING TYPE AND STYLE

 WE’VE DESIGNED SO MANY GREAT EXAMPLES